Skip to Main Content

 Caroline S. Wagner

-Dr. Caroline S. Wagner conducts research in the field of science and technology and its relationship to policy, society and innovation, with a particular focus on international collaboration.
+Caroline S. Wagner conducts research in the field of science and technology and its relationship to policy, society and innovation, with a particular focus on international collaboration.

 Wagner received a doctorate in science and technology dynamics from Amsterdam School of Communications Research, University of Amsterdam, a Master of Arts in Science, Technology and Public Policy from George Washington University, and a Bachelor of Arts from Trinity College.

-Prior to joining Ohio State’s faculty in 2011, Wagner was a policy analyst working with and for government in a career that spanned more than 30 years and three continents.
-At The RAND Corporation, she was deputy to the director of the Science & Technology Policy Institute, a research center serving the White House Office of Science and Technology Policy.
+Prior to joining Ohio State’s faculty, Wagner was a policy analyst working with and for government in a career that spanned more than 30 years and three continents.
+At The RAND Corp., she was deputy to the director of the Science & Technology Policy Institute, a research center serving the White House Office of Science and Technology Policy.
 This position included crafting and coordinating research projects related to science and technology subjects across a number of disciplines and locations.
 Wagner’s role was to act as project manager, writer and policy analyst on more than 12 major projects for RAND.
-Also, with RAND, Wagner served at RAND Europe’s office in Leiden, Netherlands, working for the European Commission.
-She also worked twice as staff member for the U.S. Congress, once as a Professional Staff Member for the Committee for Science, Space and Technology, and once as an analyst for the Congressional Office of Technology Assessment.
-With the U.S. State Department, Wagner was stationed for two years at the U.S. Embassy in Seoul, South Korea, as an economic officer reporting on technological change in Asia.
-Wagner is a distinguished fellow of the American Association for the Advancement of Science and an elected member of the Council on Foreign Relations.
+Also, with RAND, Wagner served at RAND Europe’s office in Leiden, Netherlands, where she consulted for the European Commission.

 Knowledge creation, dissemination and application are at the core of Wagner’s research.
 She is particularly interested in collaborative efforts to conduct research, development and innovation.
 Public policy towards investments in science, technology and new economy are at the center of her work, and this extends to developing countries that seek to use knowledge as the basis for growth.
-Her 2008 book, “The New Invisible College: Science for Development,” focused on using network concepts to diffuse knowledge and application of new ideas.

-Wagner serves as a consultant to the United Nations for the Sustainable Development Goals, and has served as a consultant to the Organization for Economic Cooperation and Development.
-For the Royal Society of London, Wagner advised and co-wrote the report on “Knowledge, Networks and Nations.”
-She served on the Millennium Development Goals Task Force on Science, Technology and Innovation.
-She is the editor of the journal Science and Public Policy.
-In Ohio, she is actively working with Smart Cities and the “Maker Movement” to disseminate ideas for economic growth.
+Wagner served as a consultant to the United Nations for the Millennium Development Goals and the Organization for Economic Cooperation and Development.
+For the Royal Society of London, Wagner advised and co-wrote the 2011 report “Knowledge, Networks and Nations.”
+She served for 10 years as the editor of the journal Science and Public Policy.

 From Disciplinary Depth to Interdisciplinary Breadth: The Case of Public Administration